 \subsubsection{\underline{Normal logics as equational theories}}

 Normal logics can be equivalently described in terms of identities, valid in modal algberas.
 Recall that an {\em equational theory} is the set of all valid identities in a class of algebras.
-A {\em variety} is the class of algebras where a given set of identities is valid \cite{Malcev73}.\improve{ Tarski; relate - wording} To relate normal logics and equational theories, for a logic $L$ over $\Al$, let $E[L]$ be the set of identities $\{\vf = \psi \mid \vf \leftrightarrow \psi \in L\}$, and for an equational theory $E$ of a class of modal algebras over $\Al$, let $L[E]$ be the set of modal formulas $\{\vf \mid \vf = 1 \in E\}$.
+A {\em variety} is the class of algebras where a given set of identities is valid \cite{Malcev73}.
+To relate normal logics and equational theories, for a logic $L$ over $\Al$, let $E[L]$ be the set of identities $\{\vf = \psi \mid \vf \leftrightarrow \psi \in L\}$, and for the equational theory $E$ of a class of modal algebras over $\Al$, let $L[E]$ be the set of modal formulas $\{\vf \mid \vf = 1 \in E\}$.
 It is straightforward that for an equational theory $E$, $L[E]$ is a normal logic, and it is a standard fact that for a logic $L$, $E[L]$ is an equational theory.
-It follows that modal logics can be equivalently considered as varieties of modal algebras.
+It follows that modal logics correspond to varieties of modal algebras.
 Another important fact is that the well-known logical construction of the Lindenbaum algebra $\Lind{L}{k}$ of $L$ over $k$ variables results in the well-known algebraic construction of the free $k$-generated algebra in the variety of $L$-algebras.